Astrobouy/Beginner-Projects/README.md

-# Beginner Projects
+# Hello World

-New repository
-I am an aspiring entrepeneur and computer scientist.
+I am an aspiring entrepeneur and software developer